Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 How to choose the correct shutter speed for video

-The general rule of thumb is, that the shutter speed should be double the frame rate.
+The general rule is that the shutter speed should double the frame rate.

-By using a shutter speed that is double the frame rate you get a screen result, which mimics the way the human eye sees in real life.
+By using a shutter speed double the frame rate, you get a screen result that mimics the way the human eye sees in real life.

 Shutter speed vs shutter angle – which one should you choose and why?